Table of Contents

 Carpal Tunnel Syndrome

 The carpal tunnel is formed anteriorly by the flexor retinaculum and posteriorly by the carpal bones.
 The median nerve and the tendons of the flexor digitorum longus travel to the fingers through the carpal tunnel.
-Carpal tunnel syndrome occurs from narrowing of the tunnel and subsequent compression of the structures within it.
+Carpal tunnel syndrome occurs from the narrowing of the tunnel and subsequent compression of the structures within it.

 The causes of carpal tunnel syndrome include:

-- Inflammatory response in the tendon sheaths
+- The inflammatory response in the tendon sheaths

 - Fluid retention